-Benjamin Louis Eulalie de Bonneville (1796-1878) – A French-born army officer, frontiersman and explorer of the American West, Bonneville was born on April 14, 1796 in Paris, France.
+A French-born army officer, frontiersman, and explorer of the American West, Benjamin Louis Eulalie de Bonneville was born on April 14, 1796, in Paris, France.
 His family moved to the United States in 1803.

-Benjamin was well educated and graduated from West Point in 1815.
-He then received a commission as a Brevet Second Lieutenant of Light Artillery and in his early career, served at posts in New England, Mississippi, and at Fort Smith, Arkansas.
-In 1824, he was transferred to Fort Gibson, Oklahoma and promoted to Captain.
-After briefly returning to France, Bonneville was then transferred to Jefferson Barracks in Missouri in 1828.
+Benjamin was well-educated and graduated from West Point in 1815.
+He then received a commission as a Brevet Second Lieutenant of Light Artillery and, in his early career, served at posts in New England, Mississippi, and Fort Smith, Arkansas.
+In 1824, he was transferred to Fort Gibson, Oklahoma, and promoted to Captain.
+After briefly returning to France, Bonneville was transferred to Jefferson Barracks in Missouri in 1828.

-While in Missouri, Bonneville was inspired by the writings of Hall J. Kelley, as well as editorials in the St. Louis Enquirer, which were edited by Thomas Hart Benton, that promoted exploration of the American West.
+While in Missouri, Bonneville was inspired by the writings of Hall J. Kelley and editorials in the St. Louis Enquirer, edited by Thomas Hart Benton, that promoted exploration of the American West.

-Determined, Bonneville petitioned for a leave of absence arguing that he could perform valuable reconnaissance among the Native Americans, especially in the Pacific Northwest, which at the time was under a precarious joint occupation of the U.S. and Britain and largely controlled by the Hudson’s Bay Company.
-His leave of absence was granted with the stipulation that he gather as much information as he could to provide to the federal government.
+Determined, Bonneville petitioned for a leave of absence, arguing that he could perform valuable reconnaissance among the Native Americans, especially in the Pacific Northwest, which at the time was under a precarious joint occupation of the U.S. and Britain primarily controlled by the Hudson’s Bay Company.
+His leave of absence was granted with the stipulation that he gathers as much information as possible to provide to the federal government.

-In 1832, Bonneville took a leave from the military and led 110 men, including explorer and trader, Nathaniel Jarvis Wyeth, on an expedition into Wyoming Territory.
+In 1832, Bonneville led 110 men, including explorer and trader Nathaniel Jarvis Wyeth, on an expedition into Wyoming Territory.
 The expedition was financed by John Jacob Astor, the owner of the American Fur Company.
-Proceeding up the Missouri River then to the Platte River, they reached the Green River in Wyoming in August and built a winter fort, which they named Fort Bonneville.
+Proceeding up the Missouri River and then to the Platte River, they reached the Green River in Wyoming in August and built a winter fort named Fort Bonneville.

-Bonneville and his men spent the summer and fall of 1833 in Wyoming trading with the Shoshone Indians.
-In January, 1834, they left Fort Bonneville, with the objective of reaching Oregon.
-In March, 1834, they reached Fort Nez Perce, an outpost of the Hudson’s Bay Company, who refused to trade with them.
+Bonneville and his men spent the summer and fall of 1833 in Wyoming, trading with the Shoshone Indians.
+In January 1834, they left Fort Bonneville with the objective of reaching Oregon.
+In March 1834, they reached Fort Nez Perce, an outpost of the Hudson’s Bay Company, which refused to trade with them.
 They then backtracked to Idaho.
-At this time, the Hudson’s Bay Company held a monopoly in the Pacific Northwest, and even many of the Indian tribes refused to trade with the expedition, even when they became desperate for food.
-Finally, the expedition began the trek back in April, 1835.
-The reached Missouri in August.
+At this time, the Hudson’s Bay Company held a monopoly in the Pacific Northwest.
+Many Indian tribes refused to trade with the expedition, even when they became desperate for food.
+Finally, the expedition began the trek back in April 1835.
+They reached Missouri in August.

-He soon returned to active duty, and fought n both the Mexican War and the Civil War.
-He retired from the military in 1866 and moved to Fort Smith, Arkansas, where he died at the age 82 on June 12, 1878.
+He soon returned to active duty and fought in the Mexican-American War and the Civil War.
+He retired from the military in 1866 and moved to Fort Smith, Arkansas, where he died at the age of 82 on June 12, 1878.
 He was buried in Bellefontaine Cemetery, St. Louis, Missouri.

-During his lifetime, his explorations were made famous by writer, Washington Irving, who published the book, The Adventures of Captain Bonneville, in 1837.
+During his lifetime, his explorations were made famous by the writer Washington Irving, who published the book, The Adventures of Captain Bonneville in 1837.